datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 to enter and execute commands on a computer.
 While we will maximise the use of graphical tools, we will also use the terminal in some occasion.

-In Atom, open a terminal from the top menu 'View > Terminal > New Terminal Window' and execute the following command.
+On the top menu, go to Packages > Settings View > Install Packages/Themes

+Search for 'terminal plus' and install the first one 'platformio-ide-terminal'

+Now you can open a terminal by clicking on the + sign in the bottom left corner.

 ## 1.2 Python